ResearchObject/ro-tutorials/01-creating/README.md

 ```

 A Research Object Bundle must also include a [manifest](https://w3id.org/bundle/#manifest-json) that declares the aggregated
 resources and optionally their metadata.
-The the manifest is named [`.ro/manifest.json`](.ro/manifest.json), and is in
+The manifest is named [`.ro/manifest.json`](.ro/manifest.json), and is in
 [JSON](http://json.org/) format.

 A minimal manifest for our example would be: